-In Corona Renderer, proxies do not improve rendering time or quality in any way – otherwise, all scene objects would be converted to proxies internally, right before the rendering starts.
-Proxies are useful for keeping smooth viewport performance while handling large amounts of high-poly objects in the scene.
+In Corona, proxies do not improve rendering time or quality in any way – otherwise, all scene objects would be converted to proxies internally, right before the rendering starts.
+Proxies are useful for keeping smooth viewport performance while handling large numbers of high-poly objects in the scene.
+They also help keep scenes more lightweight, since only simple proxy objects are included in the scene file and the actual objects are loaded from a different location, or even a different hard drive.

 1. To save an existing object/objects as Corona Proxy: